sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 Have a look at these files, and answer this question for yourself: what would be a good modification probability value for thresholding?

-### (optional) thresholds.tsv: measure correspondence between model confidence thresholds and direct probability thresholds
+### thresholds.tsv: measure correspondence between model confidence thresholds and direct probability thresholds

 `thresholds.tsv` contains the table of conversion between model confidences and direct probability thresholds.
 This is illustrated in the schematic below, which shows that model confidences of 10% and below